-You want your yard to look good, but you also want to keep your pet safe.
+As a dog owner, you want your lawn and grass to look good, as well as your garden … but you also want to keep your pet safe.

 In this case, a dog friendly garden mulch makes sense to bring the best out of your soil and plants, but also to keep your pet/s from a trip to the vet.

 Mulch comes in many types and forms, so it’s important to know what you’re looking at and for.

 In this quick guide, we run through what mulch is, what its used for, the types of mulches and how you might assess a dog friendly garden mulch.

 (NOTE: this is a general informational and educational guide only.
 Speak to a qualified person for professional advice – this information is not a substitute for the advice of an expert.)

 Mulch is usually an organic material that you apply as a fine layer to the top of your garden soil, although it can be inorganic too.

 It comes in several organic types and forms such as: